Database

 Lack of participation in the WTO Agreement on Government Procurement (GPA)

-Uganda is not a party to the World Trade Organization (WTO) Agreement on Government Procurement (GPA), nor does it have observer status.
+Sudan is not a party to the World Trade Organization (WTO) Agreement on Government Procurement (GPA), nor does it have observer status.
+In fact, Sudan is not a member of the WTO.

 Coverage Horizontal